Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time

 \section{A dynamical systems approach to maximum-clique computation}

 At the heart of our maximum-clique computation algorithm lies a dynamical system based on Hedge \citep{FreundSchapire1, FreundSchapire2} that induces the following map in our setting:

 where $C$ is the payoff matrix of a symmetric bimatrix game, $n$ is the number of pure strategies, $E_i$ is the probability vector corresponding to pure strategy $i$, and $X(i)$ is the probability mass of pure strategy $i$.
 Parameter $\alpha$ is called the {\em learning rate}, which has the role of a {\em step size}.
-The fixed points of $T$ coincide with the fixed points of the {\em discrete-time replicator dynamic}.
+Our algorithm also generates iterates using the {\em discrete-time replicator dynamic,} that is, the map